 - Software versions like Arturia Mellotron V provide Mellotron emulation for modern music production.

 History And Creation Of The Mellotron

 There were many takers for this new and unique sound.
-Apart from musicians such as The Beatles who used it on “Strawberry Fields Forever”, King Crimson, and Genesis, the Mellotron was also enjoyed by personalities such as Princess Margaret, David Nixon, and Eric Robinson.
+Apart from musicians such as The Beatles, who used it on “Strawberry Fields Forever.”
+Bands like King Crimson and Genesis also used the Mellotron often, while the instrument was also enjoyed by personalities such as Princess Margaret, David Nixon, and Eric Robinson.

 How Do They Work?

 The original and early Mellotrons were based on the principle of applying magnetically recorded tape in electronic organs to create basic tones.
-Since these preceded modern-day samplers which capture and store sounds, Mellotrons were used to imitate instruments such as a violin or even vocals.
-These devices are polyphonic, pressing one key emulates the multiple notes of a chord.
+Since these preceded modern-day samplers, which capture and store sounds, Mellotrons were used to imitate instruments such as violin or even vocals.
+These devices are polyphonic; pressing one key emulates the multiple notes of a chord.
 The original Mellotron MKI and the MKII are some examples.

 1. Mellotron M4000D - White

 With the advent of technology, Mellotrons received a digital makeover.
 The Mellotron M4000D is a digital keyboard that offers a MIDI output.
 The sounds are based on the original, vintage Mellotron and Chamberlain tones.
 These were introduced in 2010 and are built like a modern synth.
 The audio produced is uncompressed in 24bit.

 Additionally, there is also the Mellotron Micro and the Mellotron 4000D Mini, which are 25 and 37-key variants of the Digital version, respectively.
 They offer the same functionality in a more compact form.